Calculus II β€” Online Calculus Course

 Is this course difficult?

-The course is designed to be challenging but accessible.
-It is self-paced, so you can take the time you need on more difficult concepts.
+The course is designed to be rigorous but accessible.
+It is self-paced, so you can take the time you need on more difficult concepts like convergence tests or Taylor series.
 Most students complete it in 28–30 days with consistent effort.

 Is this course self-paced?